gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 ## Intro

 As a freelance developer, the business person inside of me is constantly looking for ways to streamline the development process.
-All the while the inner developer is always looking to use the most modern development experience.
-If you add this to working with non-technical content-creators, it becomes quite the balancing act.
+At the same time, the inner developer is looking for the most modern development experience.
+If you add this working with non-technical content-creators, it becomes quite the balancing act.

-I’m willing to assume that most readers have been here before and are currently cringing in unison.
+I’m willing to assume that many readers have been here before and are currently cringing in unison.
 Luckily, I found a solution.

-The goal of the following article is to share a tool set that I found to work effectively at trying to bring order to the chaos.
-My goal is to provide a workflow that will be ideal for personal blogs and hand-off projects where some sort of a CMS is within the project's scope.
+My goal here is to share a tool set helps bring order to my freelance chaos.
+I'll be walking through a workflow that's ideal for personal blogs and hand-off projects where some sort of a CMS is in scope.

-As a preface, I will be referencing a wonderful article written by Josh Weaver, [Gatsby + Contentful + Netlify (and Algolia)](https://www.gatsbyjs.org/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/).
+I'll also be referencing a wonderful article written by Josh Weaver, [Gatsby + Contentful + Netlify (and Algolia)](https://www.gatsbyjs.org/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/).
 Josh’s article spoke to my goals and frustrations perfectly and inspired me to share this alternative approach.

 _**Let’s get into it.**_